Burn Ban

 No motorized vehicles are allowed on the trail except for snowmobiles in the winter.
 You may travel on snowmobile only from Stampede Pass Road to Cabin Creek.

-Horse-drawn wagon users must obtain a gate access code from Lake Easton State Park.
+Horse-drawn wagon users must obtain a gate access code from Olmstead Place Historical State Park.
+Please contact the park for more details.

 Map & visitor guide

-This central section of Palouse to Cascades Trail runs through Snoqualmie Tunnel, along Keechelus Lake and Lake Easton, through Cle Elum to Ellensburg and across the Columbia River at Vantage.
+This central section of Palouse to Cascades State Park Trail runs through the Snoqualmie Tunnel, along Keechelus Lake and Lake Easton, through Cle Elum to Ellensburg and across the Columbia River at the Beverly Bridge.

 Camping

-Reservable campsites are located at the Wanapum Recreation Area with full hookup sites, and Lake Easton State Park which has standard, full hookup and biker/hiker sites.
+Reservable campsites are located at the Wanapum Recreation Area and Lake Easton State Park.
+These campgrounds have full hookup, standard and biker/hiker sites.
+Make your reservation here.

-More campsites are available near the trail on U.S. Forest Service campgrounds at Tinkham, Denny Creek, Lake Kachess, and Silver Springs.
-Search for a site and make a reservation online.
+Additional campsites are available near the trail in the U.S. Forest Service campgrounds at Tinkham, Denny Creek, Lake Kachess and Silver Springs.

 Rock Climbing